-One of the most significant holidays in India is Holi, which is celebrated with great excitement.
-The festival of colours is set to pique people’s imaginations as spirits are at an all-time high around the country.
-Holi is symbolic of celebrating the beautiful aspects of life such as the triumph of good over evil, colours, fertility and love.
+Holi, one of the most significant holidays in India, is celebrated with great excitement.
+It piques people’s imaginations and spirits which are already at an all-time high around the country.
+From sending people happy Holi wishes to thinking about Holi home decoration, this festival brings great joy to our lives.
+Holi is symbolic of celebrating the beautiful aspects of life such as the triumph of good over evil, colors, fertility, and love.
 It is that soothing time of the year when winter transitions into summer, marking the harvest season’s beginning.
 The root of the word ‘Holi’ lies in the Latin word ‘Hola’ which means showing gratitude to the god for the growing season.
-Regarded as the festival of colours, it is no surprise that Holi is celebrated all over the world with the utmost zest.
+Regarded as the festival of colors, it is no surprise that Holi is celebrated all over the world with the utmost zest.
 Let us now look at the various Holi traditions around the world with which people celebrate this beautiful festival.

-To experience the beautiful spirit of Holi like that of India, the Indian community in the USA organize large meet-ups so that people can enjoy themselves as a community and don’t miss out on the fun and energy of this festival.
-Apart from this the local temples and the Indian student association host various small celebratory events.
+To experience the beautiful spirit of Holi like that of India, the Indian community in the USA organizes large meet-ups.
+This helps them enjoy themselves together as a community without missing out on the fun and vibes of this festival.
+Apart from this, the local temples and the Indian Student Association host various small celebratory events.
 The two popular large-scale events held at the time of Holi in the USA are:

 - Houston Holi: Holi events in Texas are quite popular as a large number of people come together to play with colours.
 There are also rides for children and dance performances.
 All in all the whole event is like a carnival.